LivingLogic/LivingLogic.Python.xist/INSTALL.rst

 Installation
 ============

-setuptools is used for installation so you can install this module with the following command::
+setuptools is used for installation so you can install this package with the following command::

 	$ easy_install ll-xist